suz608/MiniBlogApp/README.md

 - Vue.js 3.5.13: The frontend is built using Vue.js, a progressive JavaScript framework.
 - Tailwind CSS 4.0: Tailwind CSS is used to create a responsive, customizable UI.
 - TypeScript: The application is developed using TypeScript for enhanced developer experience and type safety.
+- Vite: This project uses Vite(instead of Vue CLI) for a lighter and faster build tool.
 - PrimeIcons: PrimeIcons is used for elegant icons that add to the modern UI experience.
 - Axios: Axios is used for making API calls to the backend.
 ### Backend: